Ultronomix/Project0ChazC/README.md

 to the initial menu, where you are also able to exit out of the application with the press of a button.

-This application employs text based information describing the events of an actual baseball game while staying (mostly)
+This application employs text based information describing the events of an actual baseball game while

-true to its rules (and java rules!). there are some bugs that persist within this build such as the sophistication of the
+staying (mostly) true to its rules (and java rules!). there are some bugs that persist

-strike system, but there are methods in place where strike counts reset for every new batter.
-This program randomizes
+within this build such as the sophistication of the strike system, but there are methods in place where

+strike counts reset for every new batter.
+This program randomizes question and answers

-questions and answers with the user having to score 5 correct answers or "consecutive home runs" to win the game.
+with the user having to score 5 correct answers or "consecutive home runs" to win the game.